 - You must have Part A – hospital insurance

-- You must have stayed inpatient for a minimum of 3 days in a row PRIOR to nursing home admission
+- You must have stayed inpatient for a minimum of 3 days in a row before nursing home admission

 - A nursing home must be Medicare-certified

-- Your nursing home start date is within 30 days after spending 3 days in the hospital
+- Your nursing home start date is within 30 days after spending three days in the hospital

 - Your doctor must order nursing home care and services